-Diabetic macular edema (DME) often doesn't cause symptoms that you notice, so you might not know you have it.
+Diabetic macular edema (DME) often doesn't cause noticeable symptoms, so you might not know you have it.
 Getting regular eye exams can help catch it early and hopefully prevent long-term damage to your vision.

 You can check your eyes with an Amsler grid.
 It's a simple chart with lines and a dot in the center.
 Look at the chart with one eye closed and then the other.